 How to tell if Pork is bad, rotten or spoiled?

 Practicing proper hygiene and food safety techniques will help prevent food born illness.

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your pork has gone bad.
 Some common traits of bad pork is a change in color from pink to brown (or grey).
-After it changes color completely it will begin to have a sour smell.
+After it changes color completely it will begin to have a sour smell and be completely spoiled.

 To tell if pork in the freezer has been there too long, you will see freezer burn starting to appear on the pork.
 Freezer burn appears in dull white patches (slightly different looking than regular ice) which are in the actual pork and not just attached to the outside.
 If you see a few of these spots, they can be cut off the pork plus about an inch of the surrounding area.
 These usually happen if there was a cut in your plastic wrap.
 But if you see more than a few spots, it is best to throw out the pork.